johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 - SIDENOTE: Fixed bug in `make restart`
 ### Updating our PostUploadToFS handler to support sFTP
 ### Updating our DeleteFromFS handler to support sFTP
+### Cleaning up the Get function to avoid resource leaks
+- SIDENOTE: Clean up the handling of defer statements in loop